When I was growing up, my family always ate dinner together. As a parent, I’ve realized just how important sharing family meals really are.

 It’s the start of a new year, and it’s a great time to start new family traditions.
 This year is the perfect time to start family meals together if you don’t already.

 Growing up, I remember having dinner with both of my parents and my sister most nights of the week.
 Of course, there were nights that it didn’t work out.
 Nights that we weren’t all eating at the same time.
 Nights that someone was out late.
-But as often as possible, we all sat down to dinner together.
+But as often as possible, we all sat down to family meals together.

 When I was in high school, I played on the Varsity Girl’s Golf Team all four years.
 During the Fall season, there were often nights I would be home late from practice or a match, so I missed the family dinner.
 But that was my choice to play on the team, and it was only a couple nights a week for a few months.
 Besides that, the most we missed a family meal all together was about once per week.